ncatlab/nlab-content/pages/7/8/7/5/5787/content.md

 ### Descent along pure morphisms

-The following paper was the first with the result on that pure morhisms are of the effective descent but the proof has been omitted:
+The following paper, published as a CRAS note, was the first with the result on that pure morphisms are effective descent:

 * Jean-Pierre Olivier, _Descente par morphismes purs_, C. R. Acad.
 Sci.
 Paris Sér.
-A-B __271__ (1970) A821–A823
+A-B __271__ (1970) A821–A823   [scan on Gallica](https://gallica.bnf.fr/ark:/12148/bpt6k480299v/f827.item)

 The result is proved (within a larger context)